Arthur R. McKinstry: Personal life

 McKinstry was born in Greeley, Kansas, United States, to Leslie Irwin and Cevilla (Surbeck) McKinstry, He was born with a spinal curvature.
 He received his elementary schooling in Chanute, Kansas.
 He later went to Kenyon College where he was a founding member of the Sigma Pi fraternity chapter and served as chapter secretary.
 He was an organist for the college choir, the pianist for the Glee Club, and the director of the Puff and Powder club.
 He received two degrees from Kenyon: a Bachelor of Philosophy in 1918 and a Master of Arts in 1920.
 He also attended Harvard, and received the B.D. and S.T.B. degrees from the Episcopal Theological School at Cambridge, Massachusetts.
 The University of the South conferred a Doctor of Divinity degree upon him in 1937.
 He married Isabelle Van Dorn, of Cleveland, in 1920; they had three daughters (Isabelle, Margaret, and Barbara) and two sons (James and Arthur).
 His wife, Isabelle, would die in 1971 and he would later marry Margery Robinson Vannerson.
-Margery would die in 1988.
+Margery died in 1988.